Small business payment system

-If you’re running a small business, you’ve probably thought about integrating a payment processing solution to accept multiple payment methods.
+If you’re running a small business, you’ve probably thought about integrating an online payment system to accept multiple payment methods.
 Cash and paper checks are gradually losing their relevance and being replaced by digital payment methods, including e-wallets, NFC-based solutions, and cryptocurrency.
-The rapidly changed customer needs force businesses to quickly adapt to new ones.
 Proven fact: сompanies that accept online payment methods are significantly increasing their competitive strength in the e-commerce market.
 This is especially true for small businesses where competition can be extremely high.

-Payment processing for small businesses represents a set of tools and services that allow business owners to accept, process and manage different types of payments from their customers.
-Usually, to receive these services, a merchant enters into a contract with a third-party provider that supplies the merchant with software and hardware to process online transactions.
-In addition to the POS terminal, PSPs provide their clients with a secure payment gateway for transferring data between all processing participants, and a merchant account.
+The payment system for small businesses represents a set of payment tools and services that allow business owners to accept, process and manage different types of payments from their customers.
+Usually, to receive these services, a merchant enters into a contract with a third-party payment provider that supplies the merchant with software and hardware to process payments online.
+In addition to the POS system, the payment processor provides their clients with a secure payment gateway for transferring data between all credit card processing participants, and a merchant account.

 Who is involved in payment processing

 Payment processing can be described as the path that each transaction takes from point A to point B. At first glance, this process seems easy and fast, but the technical side is much more complicated than we think.
-Let’s take a look at how an online credit card transaction is processed from start to finish.
+Let’s take a look at how an online card processing looks like from start to finish.

 - A customer enters their credit card details on a checkout page.